datanav/docs/technical/youtrack-asana.rst

 ---------------------------------------
 Before any synchronization can take place, a link between a YouTrack Workspaces and a Asana Workspaces must be established.

-A new Asana Workspaces will be created from a YouTrack Workspaces if it is connected to a YouTrack Tasks, or Projects that is synchronized into Asana.
+A new Asana Workspaces will be created from a YouTrack Workspaces if it is connected to a YouTrack Tasks, Projects, Workitems, or Projectroles that is synchronized into Asana.

 Once a link between a YouTrack Workspaces and a Asana Workspaces is established, it will keep in sync between the two systems, regardless of where it is edited.